-The Spartan Spectra and Properties Database (SSPD) is a collection of molecular structures, spectra and diverse properties initially available from a single density functional model (EDF2/6-31G).
-With the release of Spartan'16 the computational model has shifted to a new standard (ω B97X-D/6-31G), which provides superior quality data (although is also more computationally costly).
-For the present release, both models will be available.
-The ω B97X-D/6-31G will be the default model, but users are able to change the default model.
+The Spartan Spectra and Properties Database (SSPD) is a collection of molecular structures, spectra and diverse properties initially available from a single density functional model (EDF2/6-31G\).
+With the release of Spartan'16 the computational model has shifted to a new standard ( $\omega$ B97X-D/6-31G\), which provides superior quality data (although is also more computationally costly).
+Both models are available.
+The $\omega$ B97X-D/6-31G\ will be the default model, but users are able to change to EDF2/6-31G\ if desired.

-SSPD comprises over 300,000 molecules, each of which includes a wide range of molecular properties including a selection of QSAR descriptors (EDF2/6-31G only), IR Spectra (EDF2/6-31G only), NMR spectra, and the wave function, allowing "on-the-fly" generation of molecular orbitals, electron densities and other graphical surfaces as well as the electrostatic potential map and other property maps.
+SSPD comprises over 300,000 molecules, each of which includes a wide range of molecular properties including a selection of QSAR descriptors (EDF2/6-31G\ only), IR Spectra (EDF2/6-31G\ only), NMR spectra, and the wave function, allowing "on-the-fly" generation of molecular orbitals, electron densities and other graphical surfaces as well as the electrostatic potential map and other property maps.
 In short, SSPD provides a rich source of diverse information for a large selection of molecules.

-The emphasis of SSPD on a single theoretical model is a deliberate attempt to turn attention away from the characteristics of a particular model (and the question "which model is best") and to focus on the chemistry at hand.
-While the choice of the new standard, the ω B97X-D/6-31G model, may be seen as a continued compromise between accuracy and practicality, in fact, $\omega B97X$ -D/6-31G provides high quality results for a variety of properties that can be accurately measured, including molecular geometry and NMR spectra.
-Further, the T1 heat of formation, a byproduct of using the T1 recipe to establish the best conformer, is included in the SSPD entry as a property.
+The emphasis of SSPD on only two theoretical models (with the $\omega B97X$ -D/6-31G\ model being favored) is a deliberate attempt to turn attention away from the characteristics of a particular model (and the question "which model is best") and to focus on the chemistry at hand.
+While the choice of the new standard, the

+$\omega$ B97X-D/6-31G\ model, may be seen as a continued compromise between accuracy and practicality, in fact, $\omega$ B97X-D/6-31G\ provides high quality results for a variety of properties that can be accurately measured, including molecular geometry and NMR spectra.
+Further, both the T1 heat of formation and the $\omega$ B97X-V/6-311+G(2df,2p) energy are included in the SSPD entry as a property.
 We believe that over the wide variety of molecules considered, T1 provides as reliable an indicator of ΔH 298 as the G3(MP2) recipe (which in turn is within measurable experimental error).